 ExploreTurns, MapTurns, and ProfileTurn: tools for the exploration, analysis and classification of beta turns and structured loops in proteins

-ExploreTurns [1] is a facility for the exploration, analysis, geometric tuning and retrieval of beta turns and the motifs and contexts in which they occur in a redundancy-screened, PDB-derived database of 102,192 structures.
-The tool supports structure selection using a new set of geometric descriptors for beta turns [2,3] that complement the BB dihedral-angle-based (Ramachandran-space) turn classification systems and enable Euclidean-space structural discrimination within turn types [4] or BB clusters [5].
-ExploreTurns also includes an interpreter for a new "compound turn" nomenclature which classifies all short H-bonded loop motifs (such as the Schellman [6], beta-bulge [7] and alpha-beta [8] loops) in terms of their component "simple" H-bonded turns, and the interpreter has been used to detect multiple new loop motifs, including short and "double" Schellman loops, a large family of beta-bulge loops with a range of geometries and H-bond topologies, and other structures.
+ExploreTurns [1,2] is a facility for the exploration, analysis, geometric tuning and retrieval of beta turns and the motifs and contexts in which they occur in a redundancy-screened, PDB-derived database.
+The tool supports structure selection using a new set of geometric descriptors for beta turns [3,4] that complement the BB dihedral-angle-based (Ramachandran-space) turn classification systems and enable Euclidean-space structural discrimination within turn types [5] or BB clusters [6].
+ExploreTurns also includes an interpreter for a new "compound turn" (CT) notation which classifies all short H-bonded loop motifs (such as the Schellman [7], beta-bulge [8] and alpha-beta [9] loops) in terms of their component "simple" H-bonded turns and has been applied to detect multiple new loop motifs, including short and "double" Schellman loops, a large family of beta-bulge loops with a range of geometries and H-bond topologies, and other structures.

 MapTurns [10] is a server for motif maps, which are interactive, 3D graphical conformational heatmaps of the BB and SC structure and H-bonding in beta turns and their BB neighborhoods.
 Maps characterize many new SC motifs, provide rationalizations of sequence preferences, and support mutational analysis and the general study of SC interactions, and they should prove useful in applications, such as protein design, which can benefit from the comprehensive and detailed picture of structure and interaction which they provide.